 Of course, not everything is easier over the Channel.

 - Britain and many countries talk about “platforms” and “tracks” interchangeably.
 But one platform can have two tracks.
 Former Eastern Bloc countries often show platform and track numbers to direct you to your train, with one typically in roman numerals.
 It makes sense once you twig, but Gdansk station had me baffled for a while on my first trip to Poland.

 - Some high speed trains have few doors, perhaps just one per carriage.
 And they don’t always stop for long, especially if they’re trying to make up time.
 You, your troop and all your luggage need to be ready to get off.
 I’ve seen folk whisked from Austria into Hungary when they only boarded to help a friend find a seat.

 Pre (non) flight checks

 Travels turning a bit random can be part of the fun, but a trip unravelling completely may be no fun at all.
 Here are my tips to help you keep within your own personal comfort zone.

 - Tickets.
 Before you buy, think about the assurances that come from holding one through ticket, which may cost more than several “split” tickets.
-Swot up on the rights you gain via CIV and RailTeam – and find out what HOTNAT and AJC stand for – at the encyclopaedic seat61.com website.
+Swot up on the rights you gain via CIV and RailTeam – and find out what HOTNAT and AJC stand for – at the encyclopaedic 'The Man in Seat 61' website.